 The DNA of Greenway Group: Our Legacy

-Greenway Group has a long and interesting history which has made the firm a leader in the realm of improving business performance of architecture and design firms in the US, Canada and Europe.
+Greenway Group has a long and interesting history that has contributed to making the company a leader in the realm of improving the business performance of architecture and design firms in the US, Canada and Europe.
 Lisa Henry took the helm of Greenway Group, as CEO in 2013 and shortly thereafter as its major shareholder and owner.

-Under Lisa’s leadership, the Greenway Group consultant team has expanded from Atlanta and Denver to Boston, New York, Mexico City, and opened the Greenway Group corporate retreat and HQ at the Broadmoor in Colorado Springs.
-More recently, the firm has added unprecedented analytical, M&A, and financial transaction execution strength with the acquisition of a corporate finance team under the leadership of David Henry, Chairman and Partner.
+Under Lisa’s Leadership, the Greenway Group consultant team has expanded from Atlanta and Denver to Boston, New York, Mexico City, and opened the Greenway Group corporate retreat and HQ at the Broadmoor in Colorado Springs.
+More recently, the frim has added an unprecedented analytical, M&A, and financial transaction execution strength with the acquisition of a corporate finance team under the leadership of David Henry, Partner.

-When Jim Cramer, Founder and Chairman Emeritus (ret.), asked Lisa to succeed him she rose to the opportunity to ensure that Greenway Group continued its 25 year legacy of serving clients into its next epoch.
+When Jim Cramer, Founder and Chairman Emeritus (ret.), asked Lisa to succeed him she rose to the opportunity to ensure that Greenway Group continued its 25 year legacy of serving clients.